dbbs-lab/bsb-core/docs/usage/getting-started.rst

 	}

 The ``placement`` blocks use the cell type indications to place cell types into partitions.
-You can use :class:`PlacementStrategies
+You can use other :class:`PlacementStrategies
-<.placement.strategy.PlacementStrategy>` provided out of the box by the BSB or your own
+<.placement.strategy.PlacementStrategy>` by setting the :guilabel:`cls` attribute.
+The BSB
-component by setting the :guilabel:`cls`.
-The :class:`~bsb.placement.particle.ParticlePlacement` considers the cells as somas and bumps them around as repelling particles until there is no overlap between the somas.
+offers some strategies out of the box, or you can implement your own.
+The :class:`~bsb.placement.particle.ParticlePlacement` considers the cells as spheres and bumps them around as repelling particles until there is no overlap between them.
 The data is stored in :class:`PlacementSets <.storage.interfaces.PlacementSet>` per cell type.

 Take another look at your network: